msikma/cronbot/readme.md

 * We call a task instance's getFeedItems() and get a list of items that may or may not have been posted to Discord yet.
 Each item has a unique `guid` value.
 * The framework filters out the items that are already posted and don't need to be updated.
-* The postFeedItem() method is called for each new items that should be posted (either newly posted, or updated).
-It posts those items to Discord and returns its message id if the item was successfully posted.
+* The task instance's getFeedItemPayload() method is called to get a payload for each item that needs to be posted.
-* The framework then saves these mappings to the database so we know they've been posted.
+* The framework then posts those and saves them to the database so we know they've been posted.

-From the task creator's perspective, only getFeedItems() and postFeedItem() need to be implemented with the proper interface.
+From the task creator's perspective, only getFeedItems() and getFeedItemPayload() need to be implemented with the proper interface.
+Various other methods are available as well.

 ## External links